Linda Kasabian: Early life

-Introduction to the Manson family
+Introduction to the Manson Family

 By the time she became pregnant with her second child, Kasabian was feeling neglected by her husband Robert Kasabian, who had ultimately left her behind for the South American sailing trip.
-Through Melton she met Catherine Share, who told Kasabian about an idyllic ranch outside Los Angeles where a group of hippies were establishing a "hole in the earth" paradise to escape an anticipated race war which they referred to as "Helter Skelter".
+Through Melton she met Catherine Share, who told Kasabian about an idyllic ranch outside Los Angeles where a commune of hippies were establishing a "hole in the earth" paradise to escape an anticipated race war which they referred to as "Helter Skelter."
 To Kasabian, the ranch situation sounded like the Hopi legends that she had read about as a girl, and she was intrigued.
-In early summer, 1969, she decided against attending a July 4 Malibu “love-in” and instead—daughter Tanya in tow—joined Share and traveled to the Spahn Ranch in the Chatsworth area outside Los Angeles, where she met Manson and soon became a member of his "Family".
+In early summer, 1969, she decided against attending a July 4 Malibu "love-in" and instead—daughter Tanya in tow—joined Share and traveled to the Spahn Ranch in the Chatsworth area outside Los Angeles, where she met Charles Manson and soon became a member of his "Family".

 Kasabian was welcomed by group members, who greeted her with professions of peace and love and assurances that she and her daughter would be cared for, provided she proved loyal.
 Kasabian became privy to various events and statements that later proved to be important to the criminal case.
 During her first night with the family, she met and had sexual relations with the high-ranking Manson follower Tex Watson.
 Both of them have described their initial encounter as very intense.
 Watson persuaded Kasabian to steal a sum of money from her ex-husband's friend, Charles Melton.

 Kasabian was then introduced to Manson.
 According to Kasabian, she thought he looked magnificent in his buckskin clothing, and that he seemed to be Christ-like.
 Manson talked with her about why she had come to the ranch, and after "feeling her legs", he accepted her.
 That night, Manson and Kasabian had sex in a Spahn Ranch cave.
-She thought that Manson could "see right through her" and that he was perceptive of her issues with her stepfather and her feelings of being "disposable" to the people in her life and to the world in general, as recorded in her trial testimony;
+She thought that Manson could "see right through her" and that he was perceptive of her issues with her stepfather and her feelings of being "disposable" to the people in her life and to the world in general, as recorded in her trial testimony:

 Kasabian claimed she adopted the attitude toward Manson that the other ranch girls held: "We always wanted to do anything and everything for him."
 She began joining family members on their "creepy crawls", quietly sneaking into random homes in Los Angeles to steal money while the occupants slept.
-These and other criminal activities were the means by which the members of the family supported themselves, and Kasabian was willing to participate.
+These and other criminal activities were the means by which the members of the Manson family supported themselves, and Kasabian was willing to participate.